 Here comes Peter Cottontail, hopping down the bunny trail.
-Hippity Hoppity, Hippity Hoppity… okay, I think it’s safe to say that I’ve got rabbit on the brain.
-And who can blame me?
-With the warm and sunny days we’ve had these last few weeks, it’s hard not to think about Spring!
-Of course, along with Spring comes Easter.
-And with Easter comes bunnies.
+Hippity Hoppity, Hippity Hoppity… okay, I think it’s safe to say that I’ve got bunny on the brain.
+And really, who can blame me?

 How to Make Bunny Tails